zokwezo/sango/src/lib/transcode/README.md

 # Challenges and Solutions in Working with Sango Text

-## Glyph UTF representations are not fixed-width: **Segment input and use glyph representation internally**
+## Glyph UTF representations are not fixed-width: **Segment input and use syllable encoding internally**

 ### CHALLENGES